uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

   <li>help with your application and interview tips</li>
   </ul>

-<p>For advice on returning to teaching, <a href="https://get-teacher-training-adviser-service-ur.london.cloudapps.digital/" target="_blank">sign up to speak to a teacher training adviser</a>.</p>
+<p>For advice on returning to teaching, <a href="https://get-teacher-training-adviser-service-ur.london.cloudapps.digital/" target="_blank">sign up to speak to a return to teaching adviser</a>.</p>